 - Other Primary Structures and the Theatricality of Re-Staging Exhibitions

-- The "Remembering Exhibitions" of South African Community Arts: Re-appraising the Art of Resistance (Re-opening the archives of anti-apartheid art)
+- The "Remembering Exhibitions" of South African Community Arts: Re-appraising the Art of Resistance in (Trans)national Contexts

 - The Reflexive Riff: Revisiting Contemporary Negro Art at the Baltimore Museum of Art